mroonga/mroonga/doc/source/contribution/documentation.md

 - [Groonga](https://groonga.org/)
 - [MySQL](https://www.mysql.com/)

-We use Sphinx for documentation tool and use gettext gem for localization (L10n).
+We use Sphinx for documentation tool and use gettext gem for localization.
 Here are command lines to install Sphinx and gettext gem.

 ```console